 The aftermath of any car accident can be a very confusing time, and the do’s and don’ts might be unclear.

 To help protect your rights, we recommend you do the following:

 After your accident, we understand that you want to tell your family and friends about it and warn them about the dangers of texting and driving.
-It’s okay to inform them about this incident, but make sure you do it privately and verbally.
+It is okay to inform them about this incident but make sure you do it privately and verbally.

 The other party’s insurance company can find anything you post on social media about it and can twist it to meet their narrative.
-Even an innocent post of a fun day in the city can be used against you, as they can say you’re not as hurt as you claim.
+Even an innocent post of a fun day in the city can be used against you, as they can say you are not as injured as you claim.